wallarm/product-documentation/docs/latest/quickstart/attack-prevention-best-practices.md

 In certain scenarios, it may be beneficial to manually add an [attack detection signature or create a virtual patch](../user-guides/rules/regex-rule.md).
 Wallarm, while not relying on regular expressions for attack detection, does allow users to include additional signatures based on regular expressions.

-During the rule configuration process, you have the ability to specify the [applications](../user-guides/settings/applications.md) or endpoints to which this rule will be applied.
-For example, you can target a staging or production environment according to conditions in the rule.

-## Mask Sensitive Data
+## Mask sensitive data

 The Wallarm node sends attack information to the Wallarm Cloud.
 Certain data, like authorization (cookies, tokens, passwords), personal data, and payment credentials, should remain within the server where it is processed.
 [Create a data masking rule](../user-guides/rules/sensitive-data-rule.md) to cut the original value of specific request points before sending them to the Wallarm Cloud, ensuring sensitive data stays within your trusted environment.

-## Effortless integration with SIEM/SOAR systems & Instant alerts for critical events
+## Seamless SIEM/SOAR integration & Instant alerts for critical events

 Wallarm offers seamless integration with [various SIEM/SOAR systems](../user-guides/settings/integrations/integrations-intro.md) such as Sumo Logic, Splunk and others enabling you to effortlessly export all attack information to your SOC center for centralized management.